2023 Sport Club Corinthians Paulista season

-The 2023 season is the 114th season in the history of Sport Club Corinthians Paulista.
-The season covers the period from January 2023 to December 2023.
+The 2023 season was the 114th season in the history of Sport Club Corinthians Paulista.
+The season covered the period from January 2023 to December 2023.
 The pre-season began earlier than usual in December 14, 2022, as the previous season was shorter due to the 2022 FIFA World Cup taking place at the end of the year.

-The club will also hold elections in November to determine the new president and deliberative council for the 2024–2026 term.
+The club also held elections in November to determine the new president and deliberative council for the 2024–2026 term.